 Due to the small amount of down actually needed for good insulation, it has a great ability to be extremely compressible, allowing you to compact your down products away into a very small size.
 However, down is not cheap, and if it gets wet the feathers will lose loft, become sodden, heavy and very quickly a bad insulator.
 Down will also take a long time to dry out and therefore be rendered useless until drying is complete.

 Man-made fibres engineered to mimic the properties of down.
 Synthetic insulation has water-resistant properties, so it performs better than down when wet.
 The synthetic fibres don’t absorb any moisture and therefore won’t lose their loft – this means it can still provide a good level of insulation to keep you warm.

 The drying time is also improved, the fibres do not absorb any moisture so will dry out a lot quicker and be ready for you to use again.
 It’s cheaper and easier!
 Synthetic insulated products are generally cheaper than down ones and therefore will appeal to anyone looking for a more affordable product.
 Being a man-made product it also requires limited care to keep it at its best.

 But wait!
-As good as synthetic appears to be, it doesn’t match the warmth to weight ratio of Down, so will require more insulation to generate the same level of warmth.
+As good as synthetic appears to be, it doesn’t match the warmth to weight ratio of down, so will require more insulation to generate the same level of warmth.
 This could mean you either compromise on weight by using a lot of insulation or compromise on warmth, by using less to save weight.

-So the winner is…
+And the winner is…